Iizuka, Fukuoka: History

+The area of Iizuka was part of ancient Chikuzen Province.
+Rice has been cultivated in the fertile alluvial plains of the Onga River system since the Yayoi Period, and ancient kofun are scattered throughout the area.
+During the Edo Period it was part of the holdings of Fukuoka Domain.
+After the Meiji restoration, the town of Iizuka was established with the creation of the modern municipalities system on April 1, 1889.
+Iizuka was raised to city status on January 20, 1932.
+On March 26, 2006, Iizuka absorbed the towns of Chikuho, Honami, Kaita and Shōnai (all from Kaho District) to create the new and expanded city of Iizuka.

+Government

+Iizuka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 28 members.
+Iizuka, together with the town of Keisen contributes two members to the Fukuoka Prefectural Assembly.
+In terms of national politics, the city is part of the Fukuoka 8th district of the lower house of the Diet of Japan.

+Economy

 Iizuka was an important post-station on the Nagasaki Kaidō during the Edo Era.
 As Japan industrialised, Iizuka became the center of the most productive coal fields in Japan located throughout the surrounding Chikuho district.
 After the end of Second World War there was a large influx of people into the city as it was one of the few areas that offered a large number of jobs in the coal mines and related fields.
 Since the coal mines closed, Iizuka City has suffered from a consistently declining population base.
 However, its proximity to both Fukuoka City and Kitakyushu City cushioned the effect of the coal industry shutdown and kept the local economy from going into freefall.
 Now Iizuka has a strong light industrial base and is a center for education and a rapidly expanding IT economy.

-Geography and demographics

-On March 26, 2006, Iizuka absorbed the towns of Chikuho, Honami, Kaita and Shōnai (all from Kaho District) to create the new and expanded city of Iizuka.
-As of August 31, 2016, the city has an estimated population of 130,015 and a population density of 607.35 persons per km².
-The total area is 214.07 km².